 In February 2010, the board implemented Policy 1200 which approved the addition of two student representatives to the board of directors.
 The role of the representatives is to provide student insight and perspective to the board; serve as liaisons to the high school students; and report to the students about the work of the district and the board of directors.
 Below are our current representatives.

-Please help us welcome EHS Sophomore Olivia Quinnett as our new Junior Student Representative to the School Board!
+Olivia Quinnett is our Senior Student Representative to the School Board.
 Olivia is a passionate and accomplished soccer player as well as natural leader.
 Her letters of recommendation commended her tenacity, positive outlook, effective communication, and willingness to help fill a need.
 Olivia's future goals are to become a teacher and coach so she can help shape the future of others.
-Our school board members look forward to Olivia joining us to share her perspective and insights!